KiFoundation/ki-testnet-challenge/README.md

 # Ki Testnet Challenge
 This repository hosts `ki-testnet-challenge`.
 A set of scripts and resources to be used for the Ki Testnet Challenge

-## What is it
+## What is the testnet challenge
 The Testnet Challenge consists of a series of more or less technical tasks related to the validator operator role on the KiChain.
-You will be invited to explore the smallest details of the KiChain.
 During the course of the challenge, the tasks get progressively more difficult, they range from “do it whenever/however you want” tasks to “be ready to spend few hours on this one” tasks.

 To know more about the challenge read the dedicated post [here](https://medium.com/ki-foundation/announcing-the-kichain-challenge-incentivized-testnet-420006b48535)